zyramesh030/MovizApp/README.md

 <h1>Moviz App - Real-Time Popular Movies Fetcher</h1>

 <h2>Description</h2>
-<h5>The Movie App is an Android application that allows users to explore the latest popular movies.
-It fetches real-time data from the TMDB (The Movie Database) API to display trending movies using Jetpack Compose and the LazyColumn (RecyclerView) for smooth, scrollable lists.
-The app offers a modern user interface with an efficient, responsive design, delivering the most up-to-date information on popular movies.</h5>
+<h5>The <b>Moviz App</b> is an Android application that allows users to explore the latest popular movies.
+It fetches real-time data from the TMDB (The Movie Database) API and displays it using Jetpack Compose.
+The app features <b>LazyColumn</b> (RecyclerView) for smooth, scrollable lists, and also integrates <b>ROOM Database</b> to store movie data locally for offline access, ensuring a seamless user experience even when there's no internet connection.</h5>

 <h2>Features:</h2>
 <li><b>Real-Time Updates</b>: Fetches the latest popular movie data from TMDB API in real time.</li>